andy5995/vs-fltk/README.md

 - [tcc](https://github.com/KaruroChori/tcc-vs) the embeddable C compiler used for C scripts.
 - [quickjs](https://github.com/quickjs-ng) the embeddable JS runtime used for JS scripts.
 - [lua](https://www.lua.org/) and [luajit](http://luajit.org/) to support Lua scripts.
+- [wamr](https://github.com/bytecodealliance/wasm-micro-runtime) the embeddable WASM runtime used for scripts, portable compiled components & compilers.
 - [cello](https://libcello.org) an unholy macro machine for C to transform it into a dynamic language.
-- [wamr](https://github.com/bytecodealliance/wasm-micro-runtime) the embeddable WASM runtime used for scripts, portable compiled components & compilers.

 ### For custom components
 - [treesitter](https://tree-sitter.github.io/tree-sitter/) to handle parsing of languages (used for some components and the self-hosted editor).
 - [md4c](https://github.com/mity/md4c) a library to parse markdown (not just to HTML).
+- [nlohmann-json](https://github.com/nlohmann/json) to parse json in some `data` directives